Football Betting Sites

 An excellent range of markets are on offer from BetVictor, covering around 50 different leagues including all major European leagues and most major global leagues - they’re particularly strong for South American football too.
 Depth of market is great, with a big event carrying over 150 betting lines it is unlikely that they don’t offer your bet.

 BetVictor do not offer live football streaming and regular offers are few and far between, although most offers available are for football at least and when you do see an offer it tends to be high value.
-BetVictor are strong for footy accas too giving you insurance on 5 selections or more and also a price promise, if you could have got a better price elsewhere on those selections BV will match it automatically.
+BetVictor are strong for footy accas too, in fact they invented acca insurance so you can generally rely on them for good accumulator promotion.
 The in play service for football is comprehensive, exceptionally smooth and user friendly with a full list of lines available.

 Mobile football betting with BetVictor is one of the best features.
 The app is a particularly cool way of betting on football and one of the fasterst (which is important for live betting especially) allowing you to select the result in 90 minutes, over/under goals, an anytime goal scorer, etc., in seconds.